About Daniel Horschler

 My research interests center on brain and cognitive evolution, particularly how selective pressures shape cognition and neuroanatomy differently within and across species as well as if and how humans evolved unique cognitive traits.
 I address these questions by integrating non-invasive cognitive, behavioral, and biological research in dogs, wolves, and free-ranging nonhuman primates.

 My research has been covered by national and international media outlets including Psychology Today, ScienceDaily, Insider, Sky News, and talkRADIO London as well as by local media outlets including Arizona Public Media, UA News, The Daily Wildcat, CBS13 Tucson, ABC15 Phoenix, KVOI Tucson Radio, KJZZ Phoenix Radio, and StarTribune.
+I have also commented on related research in popular science articles from media outlets including National Geographic, Science Magazine, and The Washington Post.

 I am currently affiliated with the Cognitive Science Graduate Interdisciplinary Program, and have worked both as a Graduate Teaching Assistant in the School of Mind, Brain and Behavior's Department of Neuroscience and as a Graduate Teaching Associate in the School of Anthropology.